 Brand Names: Boniva

-- What are the possible side effects of ibandronate (Boniva Injection)?
+- What are the possible side effects of ibandronate (Boniva)?

-- What is the most important information I should know about ibandronate (Boniva Injection)?
+- What is the most important information I should know about ibandronate (Boniva)?

-- What should I discuss with my healthcare provider before using ibandronate (Boniva Injection)?
+- What should I discuss with my healthcare provider before using ibandronate (Boniva)?

-- What happens if I miss a dose (Boniva Injection)?
+- What happens if I miss a dose (Boniva)?

-- What should I avoid while taking ibandronate (Boniva Injection)?
+- What should I avoid while taking ibandronate (Boniva)?

-- What other drugs will affect ibandronate (Boniva Injection)?
+- What other drugs will affect ibandronate (Boniva)?

-Ibandronate is in the group of medicines called bisphosphonates (bis FOS fo nayts).
-It alters the cycle of bone formation and breakdown in the body.
-Ibandronate slows bone loss while increasing bone mass, which may prevent bone fractures.
+Ibandronate is a bisphosphonate (bis FOS fo nayt) medicine that alters bone formation and breakdown in the body.
+This can slow bone loss and may help prevent bone fractures.

 Ibandronate may also be used for purposes not listed in this medication guide.

-What are the possible side effects of ibandronate (Boniva Injection)?
+What are the possible side effects of ibandronate (Boniva)?

-Stop using ibandronate and call your doctor at once if you have any of these serious side effects:
+Stop using ibandronate and call your doctor at once if you have:

 - difficulty or pain when swallowing;